Woolsocks 2026: automatic cashback + €3 referral bonus

 How do I withdraw Woolsocks cashback?

-Via PayPal from just €2.50 — one of the lowest thresholds — usually within a few hours, so you can quickly confirm it works.
-Many platforms require €10-30; for cash from €1, Prime Opinion is an alternative (via surveys).
+By bank transfer or gift card from just €2.50 — one of the lowest thresholds on the market (PayPal is not offered, despite older comparisons).
+Payouts are usually processed within hours, so you can quickly confirm the system works.
+Many platforms require €10-30; for cash from €1 via PayPal, Prime Opinion requires surveys instead.

 Which retailers work with Woolsocks?